-To participate in the CAIS program, you must have already selected a protection level and made the corresponding deposit by the deadlines set out by the CAIS Program Administration.
+To participate in the CAIS program, you must have already selected a protection level.
 You must also complete Form T1163 (Statement A) and send it to us at the Winnipeg Tax Centre with your income tax return.
-The tax centre will forward the required information to the CAIS Program Administration.
-After processing your forms, the CAIS Program Administration will send you a calculation of program benefits.
-If you had a production margin decline, you will be eligible to withdraw money from your CAIS program account, and at the same time you will receive government funds, which will be paid to you directly.
+The tax centre will forward the required information to the CAIS Administration.
+After processing your forms, the CAIS Administration will send you a calculation of program benefits.
+If you had a production margin decline, you will receive government funds, which will be paid to you directly.
+These government contributions should be treated as farming income.
+Report these payments on Line 9544, "Business Risk Management (BRM) and disaster assistance program payments," of Form T1163 (Statement A).